MicrosoftDocs/customer-insights/ci-docs/data/b2b/b2b-overview.md

 [Enhanced company data](enrichment-enhanced-company-data.md) is supported for enriching your customer data before data unification.

+## Environment

+To create an environment, see [Create a new environment.](../create-environment.md) When creating the environment, select your business type: business accounts.

 ## Exports

 Most exports are available for business accounts.
-Go to [Set up and manage exports](export-manage.md).
+Go to [Set up and manage exports](../export-manage.md).
 Business accounts aren't supported for Microsoft Teams bot.

 Some exports require extra configuration and contact information projected in the underlying segments to be valid for business accounts.
 See [Segment exports](#segment-exports) for more information.

-## Segment exports
+### Segment exports

 You can export segment tables from Customer Insights.
 Segments can represent a list of accounts or contacts.
 To export account segments as is, the target system needs to support pure account segments.
 This is the case for [LinkedIn](../export-linkedin-ads.md) when you choose the **company** option while defining the export.